Edgar Cayce on dreams

 Our subconscious minds communicate through the use of universal symbols—images that seem to have a common meaning among people all over the world.
 For example, a symbol such as a lion has a universal or archetypal meaning of power and vitality.
 Birds frequently symbolize various kinds of love or spirituality.
 Water is often suggestive of emotions or the unconscious mind.
 A grandmother or grandfather can symbolize our “Higher Self’ or our own internal wisdom.
 Myths or fairy tales often have similarities among cultures, and these similarities are shown through universal symbols and themes.
 Often our own dreams contain these same kinds of symbols.

 Over time, you will come to learn what water, fire, and other common symbols mean to you.
 In the beginning, you may find it helpful to start with the archetypal meanings of these symbols.
-Those meanings and the interpretations given by Edgar Cayce’s readings are available in our online Dream Dictionary.

 This dictionary may be used as a starting point for assembling a more complete reference for your personal dream interpretation.
 One way to do this is to devote one section of your dream journal to a personalized dictionary.
 Whenever you dream of a symbol that does not appear in this dictionary or that perhaps has special meaning to you, add an entry to your personal symbols dictionary.